lokalized/lokalized-java/README.md

 * `translations` is an ordered list of rules.
 Each rule has a `value` and may optionally have a `when` object.
 * `when` is a structured match, not a general expression language.
 It may only contain selector-form names such as `CASE` or `GENDER`.
 * Lokalized selects the most specific matching rule.
 In the above example, `CASE + GENDER` beats `GENDER` alone.
 * A rule with no `when` is the default rule.
-If no rule matches and no default rule is provided, string evaluation fails with an exception.
+If no rule matches and no default rule is provided, the lookup is treated as a resolution failure and your configured `TranslationFailureHandler` decides what happens.
 * Ambiguous overlapping rules with the same specificity are rejected while loading translations.

 Here is the selector-driven placeholder exercised with a few simple assertions: